Take ‘U’ out of the Flu

 Wash your hands, cover your cough, get

-FLU ACTIVITY UPDATE - May 27, 2015 The 2014-15 flu season may officially be over but, considering how bad it was, you might want to start thinking about next year and ways to avoid coming down with the flu.
-One of the best things you can do to reduce your risk is to get a flu shot.
-They should be available in the Student Health Service Office starting in September 2015.
-Similar to last year, a vaccine containing four different strains of the influenza virus, is available in some places in addition to the standard three-strain vaccine that we offer here.
-Both are usually very effective at lowering your risk of contracting the flu so either one is fine.
-A reminder to state employees that flu shots should be available, at no out-of-pocket cost, through CareMark/CVS.
-For those not covered by this state program, the cost of a flu shot at Eastern’s Health Service is $20, much less than the local retail price.
+FLU ACTIVITY UPDATE – January 7,2016 The 2015-16 flu season has gotten off to a slow start with very few cases of flu being seen to date in Eastern Connecticut.
+However, flu season usually is slow to begin in these parts.
+Most flu cases usually occur in February and March so all the more reason to get yourself a flu shot now.
+It can reduce your risk of getting the flu, or if you get the flu, it can reduce the severity of the illness.
+Flu shots have been and continue to be available at the Student Health Office.
+Similar to last year, a vaccine containing four different strains of the influenza virus is available in some places in addition to the standard three-strain vaccine that we offer here.
+Both are usually effective at lowering your risk of contracting the flu so either one is fine.
+A reminder to state employees that flu shots should be available, at no out-of-pocket cost, through CareMark/CVS or another state-sponsored program.
+For those not eligible for this benefit, the cost of a flu shot at Eastern’s Health Service is $15, much less than the local retail price.
 No appointment is necessary.

 Priority groups for whom vaccination is strongly recommended include: